-When purchasing towels, there are three things to consider: material, weight and size.
+When purchasing towels, there are three things to consider: material, weight, and size.
 To ensure longevity, the proper care is also needed.
-Go ahead and refresh your current staples or find your new perfect towel.
+Refresh your current staples or find your new perfect towel.
 Everything you need to know is here in our handy towel guide.

 Begin by choosing your towel fabric based on its softness, level of absorbency, and durability.
 The Company Store® offers six types of materials with different comfort levels.

 Bamboo/Cotton - Bamboo from rayon and cotton blend.
 Bamboo is a natural, eco-friendly fiber.
 It is anti-bacterial and silky soft.

 Microcotton - Green Earth® Towels are made from super fine, extra-long staple cotton.
 They are produced using eco-friendly manufacturing processes.